 In extreme instances, the “aggressive or violent behavior” involved in Las Vegas road rage incidents have led to deaths and murder charges.
 Short of a Nevada homicide, though, there are four other common criminal charges that are frequently brought in road rage cases:

 - Reckless driving.
-Using your vehicle to express your anger by driving in a reckless manner can get you charged with reckless driving under NRS 484B.653, makes it a crime to “drive a vehicle in willful or wanton disregard of the safety of persons or property.”
+Using your vehicle to express your anger by driving in a reckless manner can get you charged with reckless driving under NRS 484B.653, makes it a crime to “drive a vehicle in willful or wanton disregard for the safety of persons or property.”

 A driver convicted under this statute can face up to six months in jail and a fine of up to $1,000, with increased fines for subsequent reckless driving convictions.
 However, if the reckless driving leads to the death or substantial bodily harm to another person, it is a category B felony that can result upon conviction in a sentence of 1-6 years in Nevada State Prison and fines of between $2,000 and $5,000.